I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 NOTE:

-If a claimant appears at the hearing site after the time set for the hearing, Office of Hearings Operations (OHO) staff will document the appearance on the form SSA-5002, “Report of Contact,” (ROC) found in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-4-91, and associate the completed form with the B section of the claim(s) file.
-Whenever possible, staff must notify the ALJ while the claimant is still at the hearing site.
-In this situation, the ALJ has discretion to make a finding of good cause and proceed with the hearing, or to develop good cause using the procedures in this section.
+If a claimant appears at the hearing site after the time set for an in-person or agency video hearing, or contacts the hearing office after the time set for an audio or online video hearing, OHO staff will document the appearance or contact on the form SSA-5002, ROC, found in HALLEX manual I-2-4-91, and associate the completed form with the B section of the claim(s) file.
+Whenever possible staff must, for in-person and agency video appearances notify the ALJ while the claimant is still at the hearing site, or for audio or online video hearings, notify the ALJ when the claimant contacts the hearing office during the allotted time set for the hearing.
+In these situations, the ALJ has discretion to make a finding of good cause and proceed with the hearing, or to develop good cause using the procedures in this section.
 If the ALJ does not find good cause, the ALJ must exhibit the completed ROC and make specific reference to its contents in the dismissal order.

 3. Third Party Appears on Behalf of Minor or Adult Claimant